danpcox/docker-lap/README.md

 Build and Run an image (called my-lap)

-docker build -t my-lap .
+docker build -t dan .

-docker run -v /www:/www:rw -v -d -p 8080:80 --name my-lap my-lap -i -t /bin/bash
+docker run --name dan -v /www:/www:rw -d -p 8080:80 -it dan /bin/bash

  -v is to mount a volume for local edits